FINE ART LANDSCAPE PHOTOGRAPHY WITH THE LEICA M10 REVIEW

-TWO DAYS WITH THE LEICA M10 IN ICELAND
+TWO DAYS IN ICELAND WITH THE LEICA M10 REVIEW

-Note: this is a Fine Art Landscape Photography with the Leica M10 user review, not one of my usual in-depth reviews.
-I started using Leica M cameras more than a decade ago.
-Film Ms have always been my tool of choice for Street photography, and for Portrait / Concert photography as well at the beginning of my career: my 50mm f/1 Noctilux has always been “the only lens I’ll never sell”.
+This is a user Fine Art Landscape Photography with the Leica M10 review, not one of my usual in-depth reviews.
+I have a long experience with Leica M digital cameras, started with the Leica M8 more than a decade ago.
+As well, film Leica M cameras have always been my tool of choice for street photography, and for portrait and concert photography as well, at the beginning of my career.
+My 50mm f/1 Noctilux has always been “the only lens I’ll never sell”.

-When I started working with Fine Art Landscape Photography almost exclusively, digital Leica M cameras were in their infancy, and by their nature weren’t much suited for this kind of work.
+When I started working with Fine Art Landscape Photography almost exclusively, digital Leica M cameras were in their infancy, and by their nature they weren’t much suited for this kind of work.
 The rangefinder, while a wonderful compositional and focusing tool for street and people photography, is not really conducive to the kind of accurate framing I need for my Landscape work.
-Getting objects precisely where I needed them to be in the corner of my frames with a M8 or a M9 was a trial and error affair, and ended up in being frustrating at best, futile at worst.
+Getting objects precisely where I needed them to be in the corner of my frames with a M8 or a M9 was a trial and error affair, ending up in a frustrating effort at best, futile endeavour at worst.

 So, while I always had a digital Leica M for candid, travel, portrait and street work, and to use as a sketchbook in the field, during these last years I never considered using one for my professional Landscape work.